William Ronald

-William Ronald Smith RCA (August 13, 1926 – February 9, 1998), known professionally as William Ronald, was an important Canadian painter, best known as the founder of the influential Canadian abstract art group Painters Eleven in 1953 and for his abstract expressionist "central image" paintings.
+William Ronald Smith RCA (August 13, 1926 – February 9, 1998), known professionally as William Ronald, was a Canadian painter, best known as the founder of the influential Canadian abstract art group Painters Eleven in 1953 and for his abstract expressionist "central image" paintings.
 He was the older brother of painter John Meredith (1933–2000).

 Career

 William Ronald was born in Stratford, Ontario, but he and his family moved to Fergus, Ontario where his father worked as a market gardener.
 When he was in his teens, he and his family moved to Brampton, Ontario.
 He attended the Ontario College of Art in Toronto, graduating in 1951.
 He worked as a display designer for the Robert Simpson Co. department store, starting in 1952.
 At the same time, he had begun to exhibit his abstract work with the Canadian Society of Painters in Water Colour, Ontario Society of Artists, the Canadian Group of Painters, the Royal Canadian Academy, and elsewhere.
 During these exhibitions he met other abstract artists such as Ray Mead.

 At Simpsons in 1953, he persuaded management to pair abstract paintings with furniture displays in store windows (it was called the Abstracts at Home show and used the work of Ronald and his friends).
 He thereby discovered a way to get the public to accept non-representational art.
 With artist friends of a like mind, he founded Painters Eleven in 1953, the first abstract painting group in Ontario.
-Despite the success of the group, Ronald resented the city's general attitude toward its artists and moved to the United States in 1957, eventually becoming an American citizen.
-Ronald joined the stable of artists at Manhattan's Kootz Gallery, where he was put on retainer.
+Despite the success of the group, Ronald resented the city's general attitude toward its artists and moved to the United States in 1957, becoming an American citizen in 1963.
+Ronald joined the stable of artists at Manhattan's Kootz Gallery, where he was put on retainer and had seven solo shows.
 He was accepted by critics, collectors, and artists such as Franz Kline, and enjoyed a multi-year period of success.

 Eventually, Ronald returned to Toronto, as a landed immigrant in the country of his birth, partly due to changing trends in the art market and partly because he could not get along with Kootz.
 In 1969, he painted a mural for the National Arts Centre, Ottawa.
 He was made a member of the Royal Canadian Academy of Arts in 1975.